csci-182/fall2022/pages/syllabus.md

 On Mondays and Wednesdays, we will cover new topics, discuss the readings, and complete short exercises to reinforce your understanding.

 ### Tutorial Sessions (20%)
-Every Friday, you will complete a coding / design "tutorial."
+Every Friday, you will complete a coding / design "tutorial" (mandatory attendance).
 Tutorials are intended to help you:
 1. Become familiar with the types of strategies you might use to approach problems (which will be closely related to the homework / projects).
 1. Get comfortable writing lots of programs (practice makes perfect!)
 1. Assess what you know and don't know, so that you can make a plan to review various ideas and/or attend office hours.

-Tutorials will be graded pass/fail.
-Even if you don't get everything working perfectly, you will still get full credit if you demonstrate a good-faith effort.
-You must complete **at least 10 tutorials**, with a passing grade to get full credit for the tutorial portion of the class -- but you are encouraged to complete them all.

 ### Homework (40%)
 You will be given 5 homework assignments that are intended to give you additional practice with the course ideas beyond the tutorials.
 They are each designed to take between 4-6 hours to complete, so leave yourself enough time!